hsauro/RhoHexColorPicker/README.md

 A honeycomb / hexagonal **color picker control for FireMonkey (FMX)**, with an intensity slider, an opacity (alpha) bar, and a right-click "copy hex" menu.
-It is a FireMonkey port of the classic VCL `THexaColorPicker` from mbColorLib.
+It is a FireMonkey port of the classic VCL `TRhoHexaColorPicker` from mbColorLib.

 > Built and tested with **Delphi 13 (RAD Studio 37.0)**, Win32 and Win64.